lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ## isSafeInteger

 Checks if `value` is a safe integer.
-An integer is safe if it is an IEEE-754 double-precision number and not the result of rounding an unsafe integer.
+An integer is safe if it's an IEEE-754 double precision number which isn't the result of an unsafe rounding.

 **Since**
 4.0.0